 By Jim Hietala and Ian Dobson, The Open Group

-This third video explains how trust and privacy interact to provide a trusted privacy-enhanced identity ecosystem:
+- Video #3 described how “Trust and Privacy” interact to provide a trusted privacy-enhanced identity ecosystem.

 Jim Hietala, CISSP, GSEC, is the Vice President, Security for The Open Group, where he manages all IT security and risk management programs and standards activities.
 He participates in the SANS Analyst/Expert program and has also published numerous articles on information security, risk management, and compliance topics in publications including The ISSA Journal, Bank Accounting & Finance, Risk Factor, SC Magazine, and others.